Monolithic vs. Microservice – Your CD Pipeline Process Is Changing

-A New Way ahead
+Microservices: A New Way Ahead

 Microservices offer a completely new way of approaching software design and deployment, one that is truly continuous.
 Microservices should be seen as the last mile of agile because they allow smaller updates to be independently deployed and shared across the organization.
 With a microservice architecture, we are not just applying coding fixes in an incremental fashion that then kicks of a monolithic build.

-Differences between Monolithic vs microservice pipelines
+Differences Between Monolithic vs Microservice Pipelines

-Difference between Monolithic vs Microservices Releases
+Monolithic vs Microservices Releases

 A new version of an application will be deployed, one that brings with it ONLY a new version of a microservice, v2 for example.
 The Kubernetes pipeline will instruct Service mesh to route some users (dev or test) to access the application that includes the v2 of the microservice.
 Once approved for release, service mesh will be updated to enable all users access to v2.

-Image 2: A single environment to rule them all
+Image 2: A single environment to rule them all (diagram)

 When this process becomes the norm, teams can quickly perform an incremental update of an application and deploy it just once.
 Once the new microservice (which creates a new version of the application) is ready for prime time, the Kubernetes pipeline will instruct service mesh to route all users of the application to begin using the v2 of the microservice.